telicent-oss/smart-caches-core/docs/security/index.md

 ### `EntitlementsProvider`

-The `EntitlementsProvider` takes the user identity provided by the [`IdentityProvider`](#identityprovider) and obtains the users entitlements information it needs to make access decisions.
-In practical terms this might mean communicating with some external entitlements service (e.g. [Access][TcAccess]), accessing some embedded authorization database, decoding additional claims from the presented JWT etc.
+The `EntitlementsProvider` takes in the [`RequestContext`](#requestcontext) and uses the information in it to obtain/calculate the users entitlements information it needs to make access decisions.
+In practical terms this might mean communicating with some external entitlements service (e.g. [Access][TcAccess]), accessing some embedded authorization database, decoding additional claims from the presented JWT, inspecting the request context etc.

-This interfaces single `entitlementsForUser(Jws<Claims>, String)` method returns the generic `Entitlements<?>` type allowing the plugin to obtain and supply entitlements however it sees fit.
+This interfaces single `entitlementsForUser(RequestContext)` method returns the generic `Entitlements<?>` type allowing the plugin to obtain and supply entitlements however it sees fit.

 The `EntitlementsProvider` to use is obtained via the `SecurityPlugin.entitlementsProvider()` method.